 Video enhancement of evidence for trial -- before and after

 The clip above shows the bright white flash section of the recorded video evidence, directly followed by the forensically enhanced and corrected version.
-You will notice something that became a crucial fact in the case: the suspect was trying to get up, or, at the least, not lying prone on the ground as had been argued in court.
+You will notice something that became a crucial fact in the case: The suspect was trying to get up, or, at the least, clearly not lying prone on the ground as had been argued in court.
 In fact, this video clip was used very effectively in cross examination to directly challenge his testimony.

 This and other segments of the video evidence were of great benefit to the defense on the case.
 According to three jurors interviewed post-trial, the legal video analysis, forensic research, and enhancements by NCAVF played a critical role in the jury's decision in this trial.

 Below are two still images from the center of the case, two seconds before the shooting, where the suspect appears to reach into his coat, threaten the officer, and is subsequently shot by police officer Ivory Webb.

 In the original, unenhanced video, you can see very little except black.
 In fact, you might think there is almost no video information there at all.
 Below is a still frame from that untouched, original, very dark video.
 Can the low light image be lightened?